 1. MC Sniper – Pine Tree, Pine Tree, Lush Pine Tree

 Easily the song that has made the most impression on me of any Dark Ages k-pop song, across any genre of popular music in Korea.
 In the chorus the song is sampling an old Korean pre-democracy folk song, and the title (according to a certain caonima who filled me in, you know who you are, thank you) is alluding to how pine trees are evergreens and can survive through harsh winters, which was basically a message to all the oppressed in a non democratic Korea that they should hang in there through the tough times.
 I don’t know the song’s words but MC Sniper waves his hands around and points at the Korean flag a lot so I get the general idea, and it doesn’t stop this song from being incredibly moving and awesome anyway.
+(EDIT: someone put a decent translation up so I’ve replaced the original video with the translated version).
 This is what appropriation sounds like when it’s done right, and the main lesson I’m getting from all this is that good music thrives under conditions of oppression.
 Maybe that’s why Korean pop still occasionally produces quality songs to this day.

 That’s all for this post!
 Hopefully you enjoyed this Dark Ages retrospective!
 More posts soon!